wpswings/woo-one-click-upsell-funnel/README.md

 10. This is the funnel offer page on the frontend.
 Customers can accept or skip the offer as they want.

-== Frequently Asked Questions ==
+#Frequently Asked Questions

-=I installed the product, created funnels and added the offers too but still it does not show up on purchasing the funnel targets?=
+###I installed the product, created funnels and added the offers too but still it does not show up on purchasing the funnel targets?

 Make sure:
 Your offer page is published.